BowedKinkajou50/202310-cmsc508-semester-project-cmsc508-202310-team-11/Phase1/README.md

 12. Display all stores that are online
 13. Display how frequent you should water for all common house
 14. Display all emails sent
+15. Display all recipients with kids and pet
+16. Display the names of all recipents who were gifted a cacti